Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 ## General Use/Notes
 <ul>
   <li>The camera you want to render from, you attach the RenderHandler script to(if you have a camera tagged MainCamera, this will be done automatically)</li>
-  <li>The green/red rectangle shows when the acceleration structure is done building, and thus ready to render, red means that its not done, and green means its done building, a ding will sound when it completes if it takes longer than 15 seconds</li>
+  <li>The green/red rectangle shows when the acceleration structure is done building, and thus ready to render, red means that its not done, and green means its done building, a ding will sound when it completes if it takes longer than 15 seconds(Turn on Truetrace Settings -> Functionality Settings</li>
   <li>Objects can be added and removed at will simply by toggling the associated GameObject with a ParentObject script on/off in the hierarchy(clicking on parent objects with complex objects for children will lag), but they will take time to appear as the acceleration structure needs to  be rebuilt for them</li>
   <li>Emissive meshes need to be have a non-zero emissive value when they are built or rebuilt to work with NEE, but after that can have their emissiveness changed at will</li>
   <li>To set up PBR with the DEFAULT material, all textures go into their proper names, but Roughness goes into the Occlusion texture(This can be changed in the MaterialPairing menu)</li>